In the U.S., there are airport lounges … and then there are Amex Centurion Lounges. It's really that simple.

 Other International Amex Lounge Locations

-On top of the Centurion lounges scattered throughout airports across the United States, they also have ten lounges exclusively for Platinum cardholders across the globe.
+On top of the Centurion lounges scattered throughout airports across the United States, they also have several other lounges exclusively for Platinum cardholders across the globe.

-Mexico City, Mexico (MEX) – The Centurion Club in Mexico City is located in International Terminal 1 by the entrance of the international security filters.
+Mexico City, Mexico (MEX): The Centurion Lounge in Mexico City is located in International Terminal 1 by the entrance of the international security filters.
 The Lounge is open daily from 5 a.m. to 12 a.m.
-There is also another Centurion Club located in the International area past security on floor 2 by Gate K.
+There is also another Centurion location located in the International area past security on floor 2 by Gate K.

-Monterrey, Mexico (MTY) – The Centurion Club in Monterrey is located in Terminal A on the departure level near gate 4.
+Monterrey, Mexico (MTY): The Centurion Lounge in Monterrey is located in Terminal A on the departure level near gate 4.
 There is a second Centurion Club located in Terminal B on the departure level in front of door 4.
 The hours at these lounges vary.

 There is no better way to improve your airport experience than by having access to a lounge network.
 And when it comes to the airport lounges you can get into with a credit card, none are better than Amex Centurion lounges.